2014–15 NFL playoffs: AFC: New England Patriots 35, Baltimore Ravens 31

-Flacco finished the game 28-for-45 for 292 yards and a postseason career high four touchdowns, with two interceptions – his first multi interception postseason game in his last nine postseason games.
-Flacco's postseason record also fell to 1–5 when he throws at least one interception while it remained a perfect 9–0 when he does not throw an interception.
+Flacco finished the game 28-for-45 for 292 yards and a postseason career high four touchdowns, with two interceptions - his first multi interception postseason game in his last nine postseason games.
+Flacco's postseason record also fell to 1-5 when he throws at least one interception while it remained a perfect 9-0 when he does not throw an interception.
 Forsett rushed for 129 yards, while also catching two passes for 17 yards and a score.
 Gronkowski was the top receiver of the game with seven receptions for 108 yards and a touchdown.

-Brady and Patriots coach Bill Belichick set numerous NFL and franchise playoff records in the game.
+Brady and Patriots head coach Bill Belichick set numerous NFL and franchise playoff records in the game.
 Brady became the NFL's career postseason leader in passing yards and touchdown passes (46), surpassing Joe Montana on his final touchdown pass of the game.
 He set a franchise record for completions in a postseason game (33), while also tying a franchise playoff record for career rushing touchdowns (5).
 This was Belichick's 20th postseason win, tying the all-time record held by Tom Landry.
 This was also the first time in playoff history that a team had come back from two 14-point deficits to win a game.

 This was the fourth postseason meeting between the Ravens and Patriots.
 Baltimore won two of the three prior meetings that all took place at Gillette Stadium, including winning the last meeting 28–13 in the 2012 AFC Championship Game.